tari-project/rfcs/src/RFC-0001_overview.md

 #### Proof of Work

 Tari is mined using a hybrid approach.
-On average, 50% of block rewards come from [Monero merge-mining], while 50% come from the [Sha3x][RFC-131] algorithm.
+On average, 25% of block rewards come from [Monero merge-mining], 25& solo mined using RandomX, 25% mined using Cuckaroo 29 and 25% come from the [Sha3x][RFC-131] algorithm.
 Blocks are produced every 2 minutes, on average.

 ### The role of the base layer